-- a.
-Advising when live firing is to commence and cease, - b.
-Medical or fire emergencies requiring emergency services, - c.
+a.
+Advising when live firing is to commence and cease,

+- c.
 Accidents or incidents on the range, - d.
-If intruders are found to be on the range or within the range danger area. - 26.
-Use of the Safety Net Radio.
+If intruders are found to be on the range or within the range danger area.

+33. Use of the Safety Net Radio.
 The use and location of the safety net radio is the responsibility of the Chief Range Officer (CRO) and is to be kept on the person so as to be heard and for quick response if called.
 If the CRO is required to undertake another role or is to leave the range, the radio is to be passed over to another Range Officer (RO).
-The following detail is the user requirements for the operation of the safety net radio by the CRO when conducting live firing activities on the range: - a.
+The following detail is the user requirements for the operation of the safety net radio by the CRO when conducting live firing activities on the range:

+- a.
 Channel.
-The radio is to be operated on channel seven (7) only. - b.
+The radio is to be operated on channel three (3) only. - b.
 Callsigns.
 The below callsigns are to be used: - (1) "Duty Complex" when contacting the Duty Complex. - (2) "Seddon Range" when the Duty Complex is contacting the NRANZ, WRA or its affiliated clubs. - c.
 Commencement of Live Firing.
 The CRO is required to contact and advise the Camp Duty Complex when live firing is about to commence. - d.
 Cessation of Live Firing.
 The CRO is required to contact and advise the Camp Duty Complex when live firing has ceased. - e.
 Radio Checks.
-The Camp Duty Complex may conduct random radio checks to ensure communications are being maintained. - 27.
-Medical, Health and Hygiene.
-The NRANZ, WRA and its affiliated clubs are responsible for the following medical, health and hygiene requirements when conducting any live firing activity on Seddon Range. - a.
+The Camp Duty Complex may conduct random radio checks to ensure communications are being maintained.

+34. Medical, Health and Hygiene.
+The NRANZ, WRA and its affiliated clubs are responsible for the following medical, health and hygiene requirements when conducting any live firing activity on Seddon Range.

+- a.
 First Aider.
 In case of minor injuries and medical emergencies, a qualified first aider is to be present on the range for the duration of NRANZ and/or WRA live firing activities. - b.
 First Aid Kit.
 An adequate First Aid kit to cover common injuries associated with the use of a live firing range are to be available on the firing mound and within the markers gallery (if manned) during all live firing activities.
 Each First Aid kit is to be checked periodically to maintain the required items due to use and expiry.
-The location of the First Aid kit is to be made known to all present on the range, which is to be included in the pre-firing safety brief.
+The location of the First Aid kit is to be made known to all present on the range, which is to be included in the pre-firing safety brief. - c.
+Health and Hygiene.
+It is important that high standards of health and hygiene are observed when conducting activities on the range.
+To mitigate the risk of inhalation of airborne contaminates, ingestion and or absorption through the skin of any contaminate on the range, the following procedures are to be adopted: